The Tropic Topic – The Iconic Rubber Watch Strap

 Modern Moments

 The Tropic is as popular in the 21st century as it was in the 1950, 60s and 70s.
 Vintage versions and modern interpretations can be seen on both vintage watches and modern watches.
 Remember that Double Red Seadweller on a white Tropic strap at the Passion Meeting a few years back?
 And what about the Oris Diver 65 with modern interpretation of the Tropic?
-It really is as popular and versatile as the nylon NATO strap, which can be seen on every kind of watch at the moment.
+It really is as popular and versatile as the nylon single-pass strap, which can be seen on every kind of watch at the moment.
 Whether you want to wear the strap for its original sub-aqua intended use or as a cool style choice, the Tropic packs a punch and is the strap for all seasons.

 Bulang Is Tropic